Sacaba massacre: Human rights investigations

 At the government's invitation, the IACHR investigated the deaths and injuries that occurred during this period of violence.
 On 10 December it published its preliminary observations, based on interviews conducted with eyewitnesses.
 It wrote, "it is appropriate to describe these events as massacres, given the number of people who lost their lives in the same way and at the same time and place, and because the acts in question were committed against a specific group of people.
 Furthermore, the patterns of injuries that have been recorded point strongly to extrajudicial killing practices".
 The report "reminded the Bolivian state that lethal force cannot be used merely to maintain or restore public order" and urged that those responsible be prosecuted, investigated, and sanctioned.

 On 10 December 2019 the Bolivian government and the Inter-American Commission of Human Rights (IACHR) authorized an international Interdisciplinary Group of Independent Experts (GIEI) to conduct an investigation into the events that occurred during the 2019 political crisis.
 The report identified an unnecessary use of force during the Sacaba confrontation and denoted it a massacre.
 It included 26 recommendations to the State of Bolivia concerning the need for future investigations, judicial processes, victim reparations, and institutional changes needed after the 2019 crisis.

 In March 2020, the Plurinational Assembly convened a multi-party commission of members of MAS, PDC and UD to investigate the deaths at the two locations.
 Their findings were delayed until 20 August and further postponed until 27 September.
 On 29 October 2020, in its last legal session, the Chamber of Deputies and the Senate, meeting in joint session, approved a final report on the “massacres of Senkata [and] Sacaba."
 The report recommended that Áñez be prosecuted for genocide and backed criminal indictments of 11 of her ministers.
 Senate president Eva Copa said that the report would be submitted to the prosecution service for possible proceedings.

 The GIEI presented its report on human rights abuses during the 2019 crisis to affected communities at various points across the country, including at the Huayllani Bridge on 19 August 2019.
 The investigation confirmed the deaths of 10 victims (all except Roger Gonzales, who died in November and for whom details were unavailable) and qualified the events as a massacre.
 It confirmed that at least 98 people were injured and 223 were detained by police.
 The investigators found no evidence for the Áñez government's claim of a firefight: "It cannot be affirmed that there was an armed confrontation between demonstrators and police or soldiers."
-Instead, the GIEI found that the police and military initiated the attack, began by gassing the growd, and then proceeded to advance towards the crowd, firing upon the crowd and continuing fire as the crowd retreated.
+Instead, the GIEI found that the police and military initiated the attack, began by gassing the crowd, and then proceeded to advance towards the crowd, firing upon the crowd and continuing fire as the crowd retreated.
 It also concluded that many of those detained after the massacre were mistreated and at least 9 were tortured.